Is It Okay to Joke During An Interview in 2023?

 Can you be too excited in an interview?

 There is such a thing as being too excited in an interview.
-They want to know you are excited for the role and potentially being selected but it’s important to keep that excitement to a level that doesn’t make you look weak.
+They want to know you are excited about the role and potentially being selected, but it’s important to keep that excitement to a level that doesn’t make you look weak.

 Wrapping Up | Is it okay to joke in a job interview?

 One technique to quickly engage and win over a recruiter or hiring manager is through humor.
-It can bring even the crankiest of us joy when we least expect it.
+It can bring even the crankiest people joy when they least expect it.

 Keep in mind that the key to success in a friendly interview joke is timing and content.
-If the person you are chatting with isn’t in the mood or your joke is off putting, things could quickly take a turn for the worst.
+If the person you are chatting with isn’t in the mood or your joke is off-putting, things could quickly turn for the worst.

-We hope this helps and best of luck with your next job interview!
+We hope this helps, and best of luck with your following job interview!

 Title: Is it okay to joke during an interview?